Dog Kennels $1,000 each

-The Bottle Baby Nursery Program is a creative approach to saving an entire class of especially fragile, homeless animals.
+The Neonatal Kitten Nursery program is a creative approach to saving an entire class of especially fragile, homeless animals.
 The program targets orphaned, unweaned kittens fated for euthanasia at Austin’s municipal animal shelter, the Austin Animal Center.
-Each year, especially during the breeding season, which spans from March to October, the shelter is overwhelmed with orphaned kittens.
-Prior to APA!’s introduction of the Bottle Baby program, nearly all of these kittens were euthanized because neither the shelter nor other groups in the community could provide the intensive care they need to survive.
+Prior to APA!’s introduction of the Neonatal Kitten Nursery program, nearly all of these kittens were euthanized because neither the shelter nor other groups in the community could provide the intensive care they need to survive.

-In 2011, we were able to save every young orphaned kitten that arrived at Austin’s Animal Shelter, approximately 1,000.
-In 2012, we want to do the same.
-With the mild, wet winter we had, we are anticipating a bigger kitten season this year, at least 1,500.
+In 2013, the nursery saved over 1500 kittens in the program.
 Saving so many kittens means a greater need for kitten milk, food, supplies, medicines and skilled care, as baby kittens can become very ill quickly and will die without swift treatment.